ankitects/anki-manual/src/troubleshooting.md

 Crashes and display issues can be caused by the video driver.
 Changing to a different video driver in the preferences screen or via the gldriver file may help.
-Make sure you try all three options.
+Make sure you try all three options and restart Anki after each change.

 - [Windows](https://docs.ankiweb.net/platform/windows/display-issues.html)
 - [Mac](https://docs.ankiweb.net/platform/mac/display-issues.html)